 Childbearing women who abuse alcohol not only increase risk factors for their baby but for themselves and can endanger their own healthcare.

-Drinking large amounts of alcohol either through binge drinking or prolonged alcohol consumption increases the risk for irreversible damage to the brain and internal organs.
+Drinking large amounts of alcohol either through binge drinking or prolonged consumption increases the risk of irreversible damage to the brain and internal organs.

-Drinking alcohol heavily also puts you at risk for different types of cancer, heart disease, and loss of memory or motor control.
+Additional health-related conditions from alcohol abuse can include cancer, heart disease, and loss of memory or motor control.

 Treatment Programs For Alcohol Addiction